chaosparrot/marithime_talon/README.md

 [] - Add clipboard pasting insert support
 Right now it isn't possible to use clipboard pasting as a way to insert things rather than typing out the characters one by one.
 This makes the insertion slower than it could be.
 This can be done with 'Ctrl+C' and 'Ctrl+V', or 'Ctrl+Shift+C' and 'Ctrl+Shift+V' in terminals.
 Though we probably want to use `action.edit.paste()` to make it compatible with other packages.
 We do need to be aware that in terminals there is a possibility that `Remove trailing white-space when pasting` is turned on, which might cause desyncs.

+[ ] - Refactor last action type into state machine Technically the repetition flow is an implicit state machine that doesn't quite belong in either the InputFixer or the VirtualBuffer.
+Ideally this gets moved to its own class so it can be unit tested like the rest.
+Now it will just have to be manually tested like some other context related stuff.

 #### Programs